The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/faq.md

     answer: |-
       These can be found in the BIS sets, but here's a quick summary.

-      As of patch 6.2:
+      As of patch 6.4:
-      Carrot Pudding HQ, or Sunset Carrot Nibbles HQ.
+      Baked Eggplant HQ (Det>Crit), or
+      Baba Ghanoush HQ (Crit>SKS).
-      Grade 7 Tincture of Strength HQ.
+      Grade 8 Tincture of Strength HQ.
   - question: When do I refresh the Surging Tempest buff?
     answer: >-
       Generally speaking, refresh the buff between 7 and 15 seconds.